fog-machine/tunnel-server/README.md

 This project is still in the early stages of development.
 There's a lot of improvements to be made:

-* Setup IP tables on install so a firewall is not needed
+* Setup IP tables on install
 * Add support for Wireguard.
 When tunnels are created the user should be able to choose between FRP and Wireguard
-* Tunnel processes are managed by a nodeJS program.
+* Tunnel processes are managed by a NodeJS program.
 This was done to get the program finished as fast as possible.
 There are better ways to do this
 * Improve installation method to support more platforms
 * Need scripts to add new domains, change API domain, etc.